 This comparison alludes to the Greek mythological tale of the hero Jason and his crew of Argonauts, who set out on a quest for the fleece by order of King Pelias, in order to place Jason rightfully on the throne of Iolcus in Thessaly.
 Through the help of Medea, they acquired the Golden Fleece.

-In the same manner, Bassanio accompanying Gratiano is here to choose the right cascade, in order to win the hands of Portia.
+In the same manner, Bassanio accompanying Gratiano is here to choose the right casket, in order to win the hands of Portia.
 And yes, they have won it finally.
 This deed is indeed heroic enough to compare themselves to the hero Jason, as they have won it even over some of the mighty rulers from various countries.

 In Act I Scene 1, Bassanio while describing Portia to Antonio refers to golden locks adorning her hair as the golden fleece and her seat of Belmont “Colchos’ Strand” and her suitors as Jasons.